matt-harsini/Yelp-Clone/README.md

 ## Project Description

-* Full-stack web application that allows users to register an account, sign in, add/ update/ delete restaurants, and review/ rate those restaurants.
+* Full-stack web application that displays and sorts a list of restaurants with user reviews and ratings.
 * Database created in PostgreSQL, user interface created using React, and routes/ middleware/ backend created using ExpressJs and Node.js
 * Users are authorized to access the application using JSON web token.